Market Research

 Differentiation Strategy

-Why "Better" Isn't Enough
+Why "Better" Is Not Enough

-❌ "We're like X but better"
+Bad: "We're like X but better."

 - Customers already use X